alexdevero/react-mobx-react-router-boilerplate/README.md

 # React MobX React-Router Boilerplate (heroku-ready)

-### React, MobX, React-Router and Webpack 3.
+### React, MobX, React-Router and Webpack.

-React, React-Router, MobX, MobX-Router and Webpack 3-boilerplate with async routes.
-This boilerplate is also ready for heroku deployment.
+React, MobX, React-Router and Webpack boilerplate with async routes.
+This boilerplate is also ready for deploying your app to Heroku.

 Install all dependencies
 -----